Last Updated on Samuel Franklinby

 1 – Shoreline

 Despite the quests of Customs and the loot of Interchange I find Shoreline to be the best Tarkov map for beginners looking to learn the game on their PMC character.
 So why Shoreline?
 Most importantly you’ll find clearly defined points of interest that make learning the map and Scav spawns easier.
 In addition the Resort in the centre pulls the vast majority of PMCs towards it ensuring you can have free reign of the other locations and the associated loot.
-These locations are not short on loot either which are bolstered further by the insane amount of hidden stashes/caches across the map which will pay dividends to memorise and can spawn the majority of important and lucrative items that Tarkov has to offer making it the best starting map for Tarkov newcomers.
+These locations are not short on loot either which are bolstered further by the insane amount of hidden stashes/caches across the map which will pay dividends to memorise and can spawn the majority of important and lucrative items that Tarkov has to offer making it the best map to start on Tarkov newcomers.

 Key Shoreline Locations (Marked Above)

 - Resort: The hottest location in all of Shoreline due to the high tier loot hidden behind the locked doors.
 With the right keys this can be a gold mine of loot as either a pistol running or highly geared PMC.
 This attraction to the resort is what makes the rest of Shoreline such an open field for beginners and thus the Resort should be avoided by new players entirely.
+While Shoreline itself is a great map for beginners this location in particular should be avoided.

 - Power Station: Another central point of the map the Power Station is a regular spawn for 3 or 4 Scavs and a sniper Scav that looks in all directions.
 Combined with the hardware and jackets here this is a reasonable spot to visit but should be seldom sat at for long as its a common crossing point between the sides of the Shoreline map.